 While onions are usually trouble-free plants, John of Allotment and Gardens – who shares plenty of excellent onion growing tips – flags up a few hazards to watch out for in his eye-opening article: Onion Pests, Diseases & Problems.
 He explains how to recognise onion fly, white rot, leaf miner, rust, mould and mildew; provides advice on what to do if your plant starts to bolt; and shares practical tips for putting off pesky pigeons.

-If you’ve had problems with onion or shallot bulbs rotting in wet soil, like Hayley at Hayley’s Lottie Haven, you could try her trick of starting sets off in small individual pots of multipurpose compost in the greenhouse.
+If you’ve had problems with onion or shallot bulbs rotting in wet soil, like Hayley at @hayleys_lottie_haven, you could try her trick of starting sets off in small individual pots of multipurpose compost in the greenhouse.
 She plants hers out after they’ve developed a really healthy root system.

 Best advice on harvesting and storing onions

-Image: Onion sets ‘Hysky’ from Suttons
+Image: Onion Seeds – Senshyu Semi-Globe Yellow from Suttons

 Knowing when and how to harvest and dry your onions is really important if you want them to store well through winter.
 Tony of Simplify Gardening charts the process thoroughly in his video guide.
 He says to choose a bright day without rain to lift your onions after their necks have flopped over, being very careful not to pull and damage them.
 Then remove the soil from the roots before letting them dry out in the sun.

-Braiding your onions or shallots for winter storage can be hugely satisfying, as illustrated by Katrina of Homegrown Garden in a picture that contrasts her plaited shallot string with her own hair braid.
-She was particularly pleased with her crop – she says alliums don’t often thrive on her plot for some reason.
+Once your onions are dry, you’ll probably want to store some.
+Braiding your onions or shallots for winter storage can be hugely satisfying, as illustrated by Katrina of @homegrown.garden in a picture that contrasts her plaited shallot string with her own hair braid.
+She was particularly pleased with her crop – as they don’t often thrive in her soil for some reason.

 So, now you know your onions a little better, put some of this great advice from the experts into action and you could be harvesting your own crop this summer, with plenty of onions to keep you going through the rest of the year.